 Skip to main content

-Illinois EPA was alerted by the City of Markham to a tire fire that began on April 1, 2010 at an illegal dump site in/near Markham in Cook County.
-The 12-acre-plus dumping areas within the site are bounded by 159th Street on the north, Dixie Highway on the east, the Calumet-Union Drainage Canal on the south, and Western Avenue on the west ( see map).
-It appears that various dumping activities have been going on there for many years.
-Recent inspections by Illinois EPA revealed discarded mobile homes, automobile parts, boats, tires, drums and totes of unknown liquids and solids, other containers with residue of construction materials, unidentified gas cylinders, unknown liquid and solid spills on the ground, swimming pool chemicals and various construction and demolition debris.
+The Illinois Environmental Protection Agency (Illinois EPA) was alerted by the City of Markham of a tire fire that began on April 1, 2010 at an illegal dump site near Markham in Cook County.
+The 12-acre-plus dumping areas within the property are bound by 159th Street to the north, Dixie Highway to the east, the Calumet-Union Drainage Canal to the south, and Western Avenue to the west.
+It appears that various dumping activities have been occuring at the subject property for many years.

 Message to parents of children in the area of the dump site: please do not let children play at this site.
 While the chemical hazards have not been completely defined, there are many physical hazards as well as the potential for disease-carrying mosquitoes that present a danger to trespassers.